tempname11/WorkingTitle4/notes/backlog.md

+# missing features
+- Need proper support for multiple lights. :ManyLights

 # need to check
 - Why is nSight hanging when trying to profile?
 - When running the Vulkan Configurator overrides, some additional errors/warnings pop up.
 Need to enable their presence by default, and also fix them.

 # architectural problems
-- Need proper support for multiple lights. :ManyLights
 - Combine LPass parts to a render pass :UseRenderPasses.
 Also :IndirectFirst.
 - Need automatic GPU memory region compacting.
-- Uploader need a performance-oriented overhaul :UploaderMustBeImproved
 - Semaphores are used unnecessarily to separate `work` <-> `imgui` <-> `compose`.
 - We do not need (inflight-count) of every datum.
 - Descriptor pool counts are fixed; can run out of them. :FixedDescriptorPool